babelouest/glewlwyd/docs/INSTALL.md

 #### Libmicrohttpd 0.9.70 minimum recommended in some edge cases

-A bug has been [fixed](https://git.gnunet.org/libmicrohttpd.git/tree/ChangeLog?h=v0.9.70#n9) in Libmicrohttpd 0.9.70 that fixed a bug that appeared at least with [Jenkins OIDC plugin](https://wiki.jenkins.io/display/JENKINS/Openid+Connect+Authentication+Plugin) (see issue #89).
+A bug has been [fixed](https://git.gnunet.org/libmicrohttpd.git/tree/ChangeLog?h=v0.9.70#n9) in Libmicrohttpd 0.9.70 related to [Jenkins OIDC plugin](https://wiki.jenkins.io/display/JENKINS/Openid+Connect+Authentication+Plugin) (see issue #89).
 It is recommended to install Libmicrohttpd 0.9.70 minimum to avoid this problems.

 ### Build Glewlwyd and its dependencies